094459/newsletter-oss-projects/README.md

 [amazon-eks-running-webassembly](https://aws-oss.beachgeek.co.uk/3th) This repository contains code for building custom Amazon EKS AMIs using HashiCorp Packer.
 The AMIs include necessary binaries and configurations to enable you to run WebAssembly workloads in an EKS cluster and are based on Amazon Linux 2023.
 The runtimes used in the AMIs are Spin and WasmEdge.
 The respective containerd-shims are used for both runtimes.
 Deploying the cluster is done using Hashicorp Terraform.
 After the cluster is created, RuntimeClasses and example workloads are deployed to the cluster.
 If you are exploring Wasm, then this is for you. (#195)

+**amazon-mwaa-docker-images**

+[amazon-mwaa-docker-images](https://aws-oss.beachgeek.co.uk/3zu) this repo was new to me, so making sure that everyone knows that this repo contains the standard container images used for the Managed Worksflows for Apache Airflow (#201)

 **amplify-hosting-astro**

 [amplify-hosting-astro](https://aws-oss.beachgeek.co.uk/3r7) is a repo from AWS Amplify's Matt Auerbach that provides a walk through on how to build a simple blog using Astro's starter blog template, and deploy it using AWS Amplify Hosting. (#193)